 So happy to see the boys!

 My husband came home while I was in class and took over for my Mom, so he and the boys have already eaten, and even already had their nightly popsicles!
 The nerve!
 I grab some dinner and usually eat it while nursing or supervising a very rowdy "brothers bath".

 Bath, stories, jammies and bed time for the boys...

 ...and cleaning for me.
 Ugh.
 Dishes, laundry, etc...

 Kitchen is clean, laundry is done, and I'm wiped out.
 I head up to bed where I catch up on some homework then pass out!
 Goodnight!!

-Sarah lives in Eastern Connecticut with her husband, Dave, and their two sons, Nate and Joshua.
-She recently completed her Masters in Elementary Education at Eastern Connecticut State University (Spring 2012) and is excited to return to work in the field of education in the very near future.
-Sarah spends her free time volunteering in Nate’s co-op preschool and her church’s nursery, and is very active in her local MOMS Club.
-While pregnant with her firstborn, Sarah was puzzled when more seasoned mothers she knew broke into raucous laughter when she complained that she didn’t know what she’d do with all her free hours while the baby was napping.
+Sarah lives in eastern Connecticut with her husband, Dave, and their two sons, Nate and Joshua.
+She recently completed her Master's in Elementary Education at Eastern Connecticut State University and now works part-time as a museum educator at a local children's museum.
+While pregnant with her firstborn, Sarah was puzzled when more seasoned mothers she knew broke into raucous laughter when she complained that she might be bored while her newborn napped all day.
 Perhaps she’d brush up on her French, remodel a few rooms, or maybe learn to quilt?
-Now a mom of two active boys, she is wiser, and has learned the fine art of typing a research paper at 1:30 am while nursing a baby, and, perhaps more importantly, the ability to laugh at her pre-baby image of life as a mother.
+Now a mom of two active boys, she is wiser, and has learned the fine art of typing a research paper at 1:30 am while nursing a baby, and, perhaps more importantly, the ability to laugh at her pre-baby image of life as a mother